 1. What is the Chantilly Academy?

-Chantilly Academy is a dynamic learning environment which offers twenty specialized career-oriented electives, concentrated in two areas: Engineering & Scientific Technology and Health & Human Services.
+Chantilly Academy is a dynamic learning environment which offers 24 specialized career-oriented electives.
 Highly qualified instructors, a support team, counselors, a Career Transition specialist, experienced office staff, and an Academy Administrator work together to support students.

 - The Academy is located at Chantilly High School